breuleux/starbear/docs/tutorial.rst

         )

 It's very straightforward: when the user clicks, it sends the click event to the ``increment`` function on the server, which increments the current count and puts it in the ``clickspan`` element.

+The ``strongrefs=True`` argument to ``@bear`` serves the purpose of keeping the nested ``increment`` function alive after the function returns.
+Starbear normally keeps weak references to the handlers to limit memory leaks, but with the strongrefs parameters, it will keep the function alive for as long as the user is on the page.

 Using queues